-Registering as an Adopter is optional: users of these specifications and related tools are always welcome to use those materials under the public distribution license terms used by Khronos without becoming an Adopter.
+Registering as an Adopter is optional, users of these specifications and related tools are always welcome to use those materials under the public distribution license terms used by Khronos without becoming an Adopter.

-- Adopters may use the word mark and logo associated with a Selected Specification in accordance with the Khronos Trademark Usage Guidelines and Khronos Logo Usage Guidelines.
+Adopters may use the word mark and logo associated with the Selected Specification in accordance with the Khronos Trademark Usage Guidelines and Khronos Logo Usage Guidelines.
 So long as Adopter (a) has used best efforts to comply with the applicable specification, and (b) the resulting Adopter product substantially complies with the specification, then the Adopter’s products will be deemed “Products that have passed the Conformance Process” under the Trademark Usage Guidelines.
 Khronos can terminate this limited license for any reasonable reason by so notifying Adopter, and Adopter will then promptly cease uses of the mark and logo as granted under the license.

-- “Adopters” means any entity that has agreed to these Khronos File Format Adopter Legal Terms or any other applicable Khronos adopter agreement.
+“Adopters” means any entity that has agreed to these Khronos File Format Adopter Legal Terms or any other applicable Khronos adopter agreement.

-- “Affiliate” means any entity that directly or indirectly Controls, is Controlled by, or is under common Control with a party, so long as such Control exists.
+“Affiliate” means any entity that directly or indirectly Controls, is Controlled by, or is under common Control with a party, so long as such Control exists.
 For purposes of this definition, Control means direct or indirect ownership of or the right to exercise (a) greater than fifty percent (50%) of the outstanding shares or securities entitled to vote for the election of directors or similar managing authority of an entity; or (b) greater than fifty percent (50%) of the ownership interest representing the right to make the decisions for such entity.

-- “Compliant Portion” means a portion of a product, where such portion is fully compliant with all relevant portions of a Ratified Specification.
+“Compliant Portion” means a portion of a product, where such portion is fully compliant with all relevant portions of a Ratified Specification.
 Any portion of a product that is not fully compliant with all relevant portions of a Ratified Specification shall not constitute a Compliant Portion.

-- “Member” means an entity that has executed an applicable Khronos membership agreement and has not withdrawn its membership.
+“Member” means an entity that has executed an applicable Khronos membership agreement and has not withdrawn its membership.

-- “Necessary Patent Claims” means claims of a patent or patent application, other than design patents and design registrations, issued or filed in any country, to which Adopter or its Affiliates (or other applicable licensor) has the right to grant licenses, and which are necessarily infringed by any Compliant Portion.
+“Necessary Patent Claims” means claims of a patent or patent application, other than design patents and design registrations, issued or filed in any country, to which Adopter or its Affiliates (or other applicable licensor) has the right to grant licenses, and which are necessarily infringed by any Compliant Portion.
 Necessary Patent Claims do not include any claims (i) other than those set forth above even if contained in the same patent or patent application as Necessary Patent Claims; (ii) that read solely on (1) any implementation of any portion of the Ratified Specification that is not a Compliant Portion, or (2) any Compliant Portion that is not within the bounds of the Scope; or (iii) that it is possible to avoid infringing because there is a commercially plausible non-infringing alternative for implementing such portions of the Ratified Specification.

-- “Ratification” means Khronos approving a specification for public release.
+“Ratify” or “Ratification” means Khronos approving a specification for public release.

-- “Reciprocal License” means the perpetual, royalty-free, fully paid, worldwide, nonexclusive license under any Necessary Patent Claims to make, have made, use, import, offer to sell and sell Compliant Portions, together with the right without royalty or fee to sublicense to third parties (a) the right to distribute Compliant Portions through the normal tiers of distribution to end users or to resellers, distributors, dealers and authorized manufacturers and others in the distribution channel, and (b) the right to reproduce Compliant Portions solely in connection with the distribution permitted under paragraph (a) of this definition, provided, however, that the royalty-free provisions shall not apply to Necessary Patent Claims that, if licensed would require payment by licensor to unaffiliated third parties.
+“Reciprocal License” means the perpetual, royalty-free, fully paid, worldwide, nonexclusive license under any Necessary Patent Claims to make, have made, use, import, offer to sell and sell Compliant Portions, together with the right without royalty or fee to sublicense to third parties (a) the right to distribute Compliant Portions through the normal tiers of distribution to end users or to resellers, distributors, dealers and authorized manufacturers and others in the distribution channel, and (b) the right to reproduce Compliant Portions solely in connection with the distribution permitted under paragraph (a) of this definition, provided, however, that the royalty-free provisions shall not apply to Necessary Patent Claims that, if licensed would require payment by licensor to unaffiliated third parties.

-- “Scope” means the application program interfaces and data structures solely to the extent disclosed with particularity in a Ratified Specification where the sole purpose of such disclosure is to enable products to interoperate, interconnect, or communicate as defined within a Ratified Specification.
+“Scope” means the application program interfaces and data structures solely to the extent disclosed with particularity in a Ratified Specification where the sole purpose of such disclosure is to enable products to interoperate, interconnect, or communicate as defined within a Ratified Specification.
 Notwithstanding the foregoing, the Scope does not include: (a) any enabling technologies that may be necessary to make or use any product or portion of any product that complies with the Ratified Specification, but are not themselves expressly set forth in the Ratified Specification (e.g. semiconductor manufacturing technology, hardware architecture, processor architecture or microarchitecture, compiler technology, object oriented technology, basic operating system technology, compression technology, algorithms, and so on); or (b) the implementation of other published specifications developed elsewhere but referred to in the body of the Ratified Specification; or (c) any portions or combinations of any product whose purpose is not required for compliance with the Ratified Specification.
 For purposes of this definition, the Ratified Specification will include only interconnection requirements and will not include any implementation examples or any information pertaining to the architecture, design or operating principles of any implementations unless such implementation examples or information are expressly identified as being included as part of the Ratified Specification, and provided that the Adopters or Members submitting the Contributions including such implementation examples or information provide their consent to such identification.